‘ROGUE ONE: A STAR WARS STORY’

 Please feel free to comment on my review.

 Rebellions Are Built on Hope

-There’s no opening crawl, ‘Star Wars’ title and big music for this movie!
+There’s no opening crawl; ‘Star Wars’ title and big music for this movie!

-‘Rogue One: A Star Wars Story’ is the eighth ‘Star Wars’ film made in the franchise.
+‘Rogue One: A Star Wars Story’ is the eighth ‘Star Wars’ film to be made in the franchise.
 The film was released in 2016.
 It was directed by Gareth Edwards with the screenplay by Chris Weitz and Tony Gilroy and the story by John Knoll and Gary Whitta.
 This spin-off ‘Star Wars’ movie became a big hit.

 On Wednesday the 28th of December 2016, I saw ‘Rogue One’ at the cinema.
 I greatly enjoyed ‘Rogue One’!
 It was an interesting and entertaining film that isn’t part of the main ‘Star Wars’ saga of movies.
 It’s more of a side-story featuring characters in a standalone setting within the movie series.

 ‘Rogue One’ is set between ‘Star Wars: Episode III – Revenge of the Sith’ and ‘Star Wars: Episode IV – A New Hope’.
 It takes place when the ‘Star Wars’ galaxy is under the oppression of the Galactic Empire and has a group of rebels on a special mission to recover the plans of the Death Star weapon.

 Like I did with ‘The Force Awakens’ in 2015, I waited to see ‘Rogue One’ after Christmas 2016 with the hype building up to its release.
 Thankfully I saw it just in time before 2016 ended.
 Seeing ‘Rogue One’ at the cinema was a happy experience for me, since it did feel like a classic ‘Star Wars’ movie.